 Now you got some time to rehearse, meditate, and get yourself ready to the big day…

-The competition day has arrived… You are just about to be on stage… There is a large screen behind you, along with a microphone, a speaker system, lighting, crowd, etc. Oh, and don’t forget the panel of established judges, sitting right next to you…
+The competition day has arrived… You are just about to be… on stage!
+The large screen is behind you, you’re equipped with a wireless microphone backed by a sound system, there’s lots blinding lighting, you can barely see the crowd… Oh, and how can you forget the panel of established judges, sitting right next to you…

 Usually you’d receive something like 3 to 7 minutes to pitch.
-That should be more then enough for you, to effectively deliver your story.
+That should be more than enough to effectively deliver your message.
 I’ve seen competitions where finalists presented for an entire 10-15 minutes (each!).
-But nowadays, people’s limited attention span, pushes to a stricter limit…
+But nowadays, people’s limited span of attention, pushes to a stricter limit…

 Whether you present for 3 or 15 minutes, those would be your moments to shine 🙂 Bring your best energy on stage.
 Be rehearsed. master your presentation.
 Don’t say hmm… Amm… and don’t show stress or fear.
 Be confident.
 Be a million dollars, be yourself 🙂